sanjayh94/MusicApi/README.md

 + The application is built using a persistance layer (MongoDB) for a fast response time.
 Another approach can include Redis for caching or persistance.
 + The application only loads 500 music tracks and returns only a subset of the Track record to keep things simple and small.
 However, the application is built to be scalable.
-+ The application seeds the Database on Application startup.
++ The application seeds and updates the Database on Application startup.
 This is designed to keep it simple and easy to run.
 The assumption is that on production there will be a seperate scheduled or cronjob service to keep the Database updated.
 + The overall goal was to keep it simple, but feel free to ask questions regarding the application architecture or approach.

 ## How to Run